House of Borghese: Borghese of Rome

 Thus the Borghese family rose still further in power and wealth.
 Many of Paul V's official inscriptions include ROMANUS after his name, to reinforce the family's new Roman connection.
 Scipione was a major patron of the arts, and the family art collection burgeoned under his guardianship (formerly housed at the family seat in Rome, Palazzo Borghese, it has since 1903 been established as the Galleria Borghese, located in the family's former property, Villa Borghese).

 Marcantonio II (1598–1658), son of Giambattista, was named prince of Sulmona in 1610 (Grandee of Spain of 1st class), again through Paul V's influence, in this case with Philip III of Spain.
 In 1619 Marcantonio II married Camilla Orsini, becoming heir to both the Borghese and Orsini families.
 His son Paolo (1624–1646) married Olimpia Aldobrandini, princess of Rossano, and by this marriage enabled the Borghese to lay claim to the Aldobrandini family legacy as well, though this right was only recognised in 1769 after protracted court battles.
 Along with Paolo's titles, Olimpia passed the title of prince of Rossano to their grandson Marcantonio III (1660–1729), who also became viceroy of Naples.

 His grandson Marcantonio IV (1730–1800), prince of Sulmona and of Rossano, was a senator of the Roman Republic.
 His son Camillo Filippo Ludovico (1775–1832) enlisted in the Napoleonic army and later became one of its generals.
 In 1803 he married Napoleon's sister, Pauline Bonaparte, the promiscuous widow of General Leclerc.
 Camillo was named duke of Guastalla in 1806, and governor of Piedmont (1807–1814).
 Camillo's sale of the Borghese collection of antiquities enriched the new Musée du Louvre.
 On Napoleon's fall, he separated from Pauline and retired to private life in Florence, dying without issue.

 Marcantonio IV's second son, prince Francesco Borghese-Aldobrandini (1776–1839), was also a general in the Napoleonic army, and inherited all Camillo's property.
+Francesco had married Adèle de La Rochefoucauld, daughter of Alexandre-Francois, and their son Marcantonio married Thérèse de La Rochefoucauld, daughter of Alexandre-Jules (brother of Adèle).

 His great-grandson Prince Scipione Borghese (1871–1927) was an industrialist and sportsman, remembered for participating in the 1907 Peking to Paris Race with the journalist Luigi Barzini.

 His nephew Junio Valerio Borghese (1906–1974) was a Navy official under the Fascist regime and awardee of the Gold Medal of Military Valour for his commando actions during World War II.
 In post-war Italy he became a prominent far-right politician; he fled to Spain in 1970 after being accused of plotting a coup d'état.

 There are 4 present branches of the Borghese family: